jdjakub/phd-thesis/ch-state-first.md

 An important aspect is that Heuristic\ \ref{ideal-expr} is about what is best for a *local context* rather than in general.
 Also important is that it is *subjective* based on the preferences of the programmer.
 This lets us sidestep unproductive debates about which notations are simply "better" or "worse", even for local contexts.
 The worthy goal is not that anyone should be forced to use a wonderful notation that I have come up with (I have done no such thing) but simply that, *if* a programmer would *prefer* to express their problem in a certain notation, they should not be *prevented* from doing so.

-This chapter^[Adapted from my 2020 Convivial Computing Salon paper entitled "What Does It Take To Create With Domain-Appropriate Tools?" \cite{CCS}.] details how I applied Heuristic\ \ref{ideal-expr} to implement Id as a prototype called "\OROM/SVG".
-It then draws lessons about the *costs* of doing it this way.
+What follows in this chapter^[Adapted from my 2020 Convivial Computing Salon paper entitled "What Does It Take To Create With Domain-Appropriate Tools?" \cite{CCS}.] is an account of how I applied Heuristic\ \ref{ideal-expr} to implement Id atop a simple "box" substrate.
+Section\ \ref{the-id-system} gives an overview of Id.
+Section\ \ref{typical-requirements-of-common-software} discusses the work involved in obtaining said domain-appropriate substrate, and Section\ \ref{patterns-and-polyfilling} continues with an interpretation of the labour costs of doing it this way.
+In Section\ \ref{the-id-system-as-a-part-of-the-solution}, we return to the Id system and its role in supporting flexible software.
 It concludes with an evaluation of \OROM/SVG in terms of the Technical Dimensions with attention to key desiderata that BootstrapLab should meet.
 At the risk of spoiling the story, this "state-first" approach was aborted for falling short of these desiderata, and the complementary *code-first* approach, presented in Chapter\ \ref{the-code-first-approach-to-bootstraplab}, proved more successful.

-# Old Introduction

-All these considerations attract me to the design of a particular system called "Id", as a potential way out of this mess \cite{OROM}.
-True, it is a programmer's artefact, but it is still representative of what any normal person has to do, insofar as:

-a) Wanting to create a piece of software (for whatever reason)
-b) Having in mind a natural way to represent it as it's being built.

-What follows in this paper is an account of how I went about building Id, atop a preliminary "box" substrate.
-Section\ \ref{the-id-system} gives an overview of Id.
-Section\ \ref{typical-requirements-of-common-software} discusses the work involved in obtaining said domain-appropriate substrate, and Section\ \ref{patterns-and-polyfilling} continues with an interpretation of the labour costs of doing this.
-In Section\ \ref{the-id-system-as-a-part-of-the-solution}, we return to the Id system and its role in supporting flexible software.
-Section\ \ref{conclusions-and-future-work} addresses the question in the title,^[The original title was "What Does It Take to Create with Domain-Appropriate Tools?", but it has been changed for technical reasons.] and concludes with next steps for the project.
+### The \OROM{} Object Model

+The "structural" half of a COLA is described in \cite{OROM}.
+It describes a late-bound, Smalltalk-style objects and messaging environment that the authors call "Id".
+We will summarise the important points here.

+An \OROM{} *object* is a block of state which can change as a result of messages received by it.
+Messaging (analogous to *method invocation* in mainstream OOP) works as follows:

+* A message is sent by first *bind*-ing its name to its *method implementation*, which is specific code that gets run in the context of the receiver $R$.
+This binding is a dynamic operation that can use runtime conditions to make its decision---even create a method implementation on the fly.
+This *late binding* contrasts with *early binding* where the name is bound to the implementation statically and thus holds for the entire running lifetime of the system.
+* This "bind" step is accomplished by sending a further message; this time, to the receiver's *vtable* $V(R)$.
+A vtable is another object that maps "message name" to "implementation code"---it's analogous to a "class" in mainstream OOP.
+* Because this initial "bind" message is itself a message send, it triggers a similar "bind" to *its* vtable $V(V(R))$, and so on: recursing up the vtable-chain, and terminating at a base case.
+* The higher levels of the vtable-chain mean that different kinds of vtables can be supported,^[As well as different kinds of "kinds of vtables", and so on.] each implementing the "bind" operation in its own way.
+For example, one kind of vtable could employ a simple dictionary mapping names to implementations.
+A different kind might build the code for the implementation just-in-time, without looking anything up in a data structure.

 # Ideal Expression for Id